-Title J Program Description
+Title I Program Description

 Title I is a 100% Federally funded supplemental education program that provides financial assistance to local educational agencies to improve educational opportunities for educationally deprived children.
-Title I programs are designed to help children meet the state content and performance standards in reading, language arts, and mathematics.
-In buildings with 40% or more poverty, districts may use the funds to upgrade the entire curriculum of the school and are Schoolwide Programs.
-The Williamsport Area School District operates six Schoolwide programs at their and intermediate primary elementary schools (K-6).
+Title I programs are designed to help children meet the state content and performance standards in reading. language arts, and mathematics.
+In buildings with 40% or more poverty, districts may use the funds to upgrade the entire curriculum of the school and are School-wide Programs.
+The Williamsport Area School District operates six School-wide programs at their primary and intermediate elementary schools (K-6).

-Title JJ Program Description
+Title II Program Description